 After having gone through the process myself, here is my advice for anyone thinking of starting a non-profit men’s ministry.

-They were precursors, forerunners, exemplars.
+New Commandment Men’s Ministries Blog 3 Classic OT Examples of Christ’s Love By Herb Reese They were precursors, forerunners, exemplars.
 Hundreds of years before Jesus Christ invaded our earth and left us his command to love each other as he has loved us, they actually did it.
-Three Old Testament saints loved someone else the way Christ tells us to.
-In doing so, they changed […]
+Three Old […]

-I’ve often thought that combining a retirement home with an orphanage, foster care facility, preschool, or even an elementary school, would be super cool.
-The resulting interaction would develop a symbiotic relationship where older adults help with childcare and share their wisdom, while the children give purpose and joy to […]
+New Commandment Men’s Ministries Blog An Intergenerational Orphanage and Retirement Community By Herb Reese I’ve often thought that combining a retirement home with an orphanage, foster care facility, preschool, or even an elementary school, would be super cool.
+The resulting interaction would develop a symbiotic relationship where older adults […]

-I’ve had it.
+New Commandment Men’s Ministries Blog Are You Serving a Widow with a Deadbeat Son?
+By Herb Reese I’ve had it.
 Up to here.
-I’m currently working with three widows, each of whom have an adult son who is not pulling his weight when it comes to helping his mother.
-And the problem is, the mothers are too timid to call them on it.
-It’s not like the […]
+I’m currently working with three widows, each of whom have an adult son who is not pulling his weight when it comes to helping his mother. […]

 Serving others may be humiliating, but such humiliation is necessary.
 Humility is a prerequisite Christian virtue.
 “No task too small” should our motto.